Google Employees Walkout To Protest Sexual Harassment

 As of yesterday, roughly 1,500 individuals had planned to walk out of company offices around the globe, according to the New York Times.
 But, judging by New York City’s turnout, this was likely an underestimate.
 By 11:15 a.m., a steady stream of Googlers carrying signs and donning branded Google apparel began pushing down Eighth Avenue.
 The vast majority of the men and women remained tight-lipped, declining to comment on their motivations for participating.
 As they rounded the corner onto West 15th Street, the throng advanced toward Hudson River Park's 14th Street Park where a massive crowd convened.
 The park was quickly at full capacity and attendants diverted the protestors into an overflow area adjacent to the park.

-Inside the park’s gates, a throbbing mass of Google employees gathered around a small group of women organizers.
+Inside the park’s gates, a throbbing mass of Google employees gathered around a small group of women organisers.
 They stood on chairs and shared their views through a loudspeaker.
-Among them was Meredith Whittaker, one of the walkout’s core organizers.
+Among them was Meredith Whittaker, one of the walkout’s core organisers.

 “I am here because what you read in the New York Times are a small sampling of the thousands of stories we all have, the thousands of stories we carry for each other, the thousands of instances of abuse of power, discrimination, harassment, and a pattern of unethical and thoughtless decision-making that has marked this company for the last year and that has marked our culture and scarred so many of us,” Whittaker said to the crowd.
 “This is it.
 Time is up.
 We’re just getting started, and we want to bring all of you along with us.”